k2view-academy/K2View-Academy/articles/26_fabric_security/04_fabric_interfaces_security.md

 ## Securing Interfaces Settings

-The base interfaces, that are not a part of environments, are used for development.
+The base interfaces, that are not part of environments, are used for development.
 Their secrets are encrypted by the base level of encryption.

 </studio>